pcolby/doxly/demo/dokit/docusaurus/classMultimeterServicePrivate.md

 description: The  class provides private implementation for .
 tags:
 ---
-The  <docRefTextType>  class provides private implementation for  <docRefTextType> .
+The <a href="classMultimeterServicePrivate">MultimeterServicePrivate</a> class provides private implementation for <a href="classMultimeterService">MultimeterService</a>.